usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

     nox -e dev
     ```

-    This create a development environment located at `.nox/{{
+    This create a development environment located at `.nox/{project-name}/envs/dev`.
-    cookiecutter.project_slug }}/envs/dev`.

-    Note that we create nox environments under `.nox/{{ cookiecutter.project_slug }}`
+    Note that nox environments are under `.nox/{project-name}/envs` instead of
-    instead of under `.nox`.
-This fixes some issues with things like
+    under `.nox`.
+This fixes some issues with things like [nb_conda_kernels], as
-    [nb_conda_kernels], as well as other third party tools that expect conda
+    well as other third party tools that expect conda environment to be located
-    environment to be located in a directory like `.../miniforge/envs/env-name`.
+    in a directory like `.../miniforge/envs/env-name`.

   - Alternatively, you can create centrally located conda environmentment using
     the command: